Keto vs Mediterranean Diet: Which Wins?

 Keto vs Mediterranean Diet: The Bottom Line

 Give yourself enough time to test out different eating plans and evaluate which is best for you.
-Both the Mediterranean and keto diet will cut processed foods from your diet.
+Both eating plans will cut processed foods from your diet if you choose well.
 There are big differences between the plans, so keep those in mind when deciding.

 “Keto vs Mediterranean Diet” was written by Registered Dietitian Solana Nicole Faerman, and reviewed and edited by Su-Nui Escobar, DCN, RDN, FAND.